Gergő Kocsis

-Gergő Kocsis (born 7 March 1994) is a Hungarian football player who plays for MTK Budapest.
+Gergő Kocsis (born 7 March 1994) is a Hungarian professional footballer who plays as a centre-back for Videoton FC.

 Club career

-On 20 July 2020 he signed with Polish club Podbeskidzie Bielsko-Biała.
+On 20 July 2020, he signed with Polish club Podbeskidzie Bielsko-Biała.

 On 27 October 2022, Kocsis returned to his childhood club MTK Budapest.

+On 7 September 2024, he signed with Hungarian club Debreceni VSC.

+On 14 July 2025, he signed with Hungarian Nemzeti Bajnokság II club Videoton FC.

 Club statistics

 Updated to games played as of 27 June 2020.

 International career

 Kocsis was named in Hungary's provisional squad for UEFA Euro 2016 but was cut from the final squad.